How to optimise your cash conversion cycle (CCC) for growth

 Hopefully it’s clear just how important your CCC is for company cash flow.
 It's vital to start by measuring it.

-Then you can move on to analysis and optimisation, and perhaps look for short-term financing solutions where appropriate
+Then you can move on to analysis and optimisation, and perhaps look for working capital financing solutions where appropriate.

 If you’re at that stage, see how easy and effective Defacto’s working capital loans are.
 They take just seconds to apply for, and can help you on both the DSO and DPO sides of the equation.
 Perfect to keep that cash flowing.